 Internationally celebrated as both a soloist and conductor, Florian Krumpöck has more than proven his outstanding capability in the international concert scene.
-Appointed as one of the youngest music directors in German history in 2011, Krumpöck characteristically masters a broad variety of opera and concert literature as well as a wide piano repertoire, and particularly enthrals his audiences with his double function as a soloist and conductor.
+Appointed as one of the youngest music directors in German history in 2011, Krumpöck characteristically masters a broad variety of opera and concert literature as well as a wide piano repertoire, and particularly enthrals his audiences with his double role as a soloist and as a conductor.

-Fourthermore, at an early stage Sir Peter Ustinov had presented the young musician to a wider audience.
+Furthermore, at an early stage Sir Peter Ustinov had presented the young musician to a wider audience.

 Upon the advice of his mentor Daniel Barenboim, Krumpöck expanded his repertoire to include numerous symphonic works and operas and began to work increasingly on conducting.